michigandaily/bore/README.md

 > beautiful or else.

-`bore` is a library built on top of [D3](https://github.com/d3/d3) that lets you create extendible, reusable, and stylistically consistent visualizations.
-It follows from the article ["Towards Reusable Charts"](https://bost.ocks.org/mike/chart/) written by [Mike Bostock](https://github.com/d3/d3).
+`bore` is a library built on top of [D3](https://github.com/d3/d3) that lets you create extendible, reusable and stylistically consistent visualizations.
+It follows from the article ["Towards Reusable Charts"](https://bost.ocks.org/mike/chart/) written by [Mike Bostock](https://github.com/mbostock).

 We use it for our data graphics at [The Michigan Daily](https://michigandaily.com).